 Antenatal care provides opportunities to discuss and ask questions about topics such as well-being, diet, exercise, screenings during pregnancy, fetal tests, services available during pregnancy, choice of birthing location, childbirth, birth control, maternity leave, breastfeeding, post-birth care and more.

 There are a number of antenatal care screenings.
-The purpose of these screenings is to check if specific issues might affect the health of mother and baby during pregnancy.
-Issues screened for include anemia, hepatitis B and C, HIV, rubella and syphilis.
-Screening for Rhesus disease is also offered.
+The purpose of these screenings is to check specific issues that might affect the health of mother and baby during pregnancy.
+Issues screened for include Rhesus disease, anemia, hepatitis B and C, HIV, rubella and syphilis.

 Ultrasounds and other foetal examinations are offered in collaboration with the Department of Foetal Diagnosis at the National Hospital.